calebtuttle/portfoliobuilder/README.md

 With the ability to automate trades and purchase fractional shares, an investor can copy these ETFs without paying the fees.
 Let's get rid of unnecessary fees.

-Additionally, the size of the companies that manage these funds is concerning I encourage anyone intrigued to see this article by Annie Lowrey: https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/.
+Additionally, the size of the companies that manage these funds is concerning.
+I encourage anyone intrigued to see this article by Annie Lowrey: https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/.